 There are many types of activities that constitute substantive change, each with specific SACSCOC approval or notification requirements and reporting timelines.
 The most frequent types of activity at PBSC that require Substantive Change approvals are curricular changes and off-site activity.
-See the Substantive Change for SACSCOC Accredited Institutions Policy Statement for the full list.
+See the Substantive Change Policy and Procedures (revised 2020) for the full list.

 Changes to Curriculum